A Bible Study on Lazarus

 Given the significance of Jesus' raising of Lazarus and the subsequent aftershocks of this event, the writers of the first three gospels must have had a good reason for leaving any mention Lazarus and this miracle out of their accounts of the life of Jesus.
 The question is: Does the Bible have information that can help to explain the fact that what might be the most profound public miracle of Jesus' ministry is absent from three of the four gospels?
 The answer to this mystery is related to a similar omission that the first three gospels also make.

-Strangely enough it turns out that there is another figure who is equally prominent in the life of Jesus who is also nowhere to be found in the first three gospels.
+Strangely enough, it turns out that there is another figure who is equally prominent in the life of Jesus who is also nowhere to be found in the first three gospels.
 Is this simply a coincidence?
 Two of the most significant people in the life and ministry of Jesus are found in the fourth gospel and only the fourth gospel.
 None of first three gospels directly mentions either of them, even though they both are important figures in Jesus' life and even though leaving them out of the text could appear to be a momentous oversight.
-Nevertheless, the fact remains that both figures are treated similarly by the writers of the gospels.
+Nevertheless, the fact remains that both figures are treated similarly by the writers of the first three gospels.

 The omission of Jesus raising Lazarus from the dead was not an oversight by the writers of the first three gospels, nor does this omission suggest that this miracle did not occur as some Bible critics have tried to assert.
 The miracle of the raising of Lazarus was known to the other three gospel writers.
-Therefore their omission of this event was not an accident; it was intentional.
+Thus, their omission of this event was not an accident; it was intentional.

 Lazarus Come Forth is a free printable Bible study that relies only on scripture and presents the biblical evidence showing: (A) why the one "whom Jesus loved" and Jesus' "friend" Lazarus are both notably absent from three of the four gospels, and (B) why these two key Bible figures, who appear only in the fourth gospel, never appear in scripture at the same time.